RedisLabs/redislabs-docs/content/rs/developing/crdbs/_index.md

 The replica responsible for the "winning" expire value is also responsible to expire the key and propagate a DEL effect when this happens.
-A "losing" replica will from this point on not be responsible for expiring the key, unless another EXPIRE command resets the TTL.
+A "losing" replica is from this point on not responsible for expiring the key, unless another EXPIRE command resets the TTL.
-Furthermore, a replica that is NOT the "owner" of the expired value
+Furthermore, a replica that is NOT the "owner" of the expired value:
-will:

-- Silently ignore the key if a user attempts to access it in READ mode, e.g. treating it as if it was expired but not propagating a DEL.
+- Silently ignores the key if a user attempts to access it in READ mode, e.g. treating it as if it was expired but not propagating a DEL.
-- Expire it (sending a DEL) before making any modifications if a user attempts to access it in WRITE mode.
+- Expires it (sending a DEL) before making any modifications if a user attempts to access it in WRITE mode.

 ## Out-of-Memory (OOM) {#outofmemory-oom}